CarlTBarnes/FindCleanCwIDE/README.md

 ![tab App](images/tabAppData.png)

 This tab shows the Clarion installs from the Registry.
- If the /ConfigDir switch was used these can have a Bin\Settings folder with ClarionProperties.XML.
+ If the /ConfigDir switch was used these folders can have a Bin\Settings folder with ClarionProperties.XML.
  Don't worry if you don't know about /ConfigDir.
 It is rarely used, just ignore it.
+ The capture below shows 9.1 has a Settings folder so was run with /ConfigDir.

 ![tab BIN](images/tabBIN.png)

 The Config tab is where you can list folders you use with the  Clarion.exe /ConfigDir= switch.
- In the below example I am using it to load test files from other folders.
+ In the below example I am using it to load test files from the TestXML folders.
+ These files are included in the TestXmlFile.ZIP.

 ![tab Cfg](images/tabConfig.png)